Bill Woods: Television career

 Woods began his television career with Network Ten in 1989.
 He began as a reporter, progressing to fill-in presenting on weekends and by the end of the year became the main sports anchor alongside Ian Leslie in Ten's half-hour evening news.
 Soon after Eric Walters replaced Leslie, Woods was replaced by Graham Hughes.

 After stints on Good Morning Australia with Tim Webster and Kerri-Anne Kennerley as a sports commentator, Woods was asked to fill in for Webster on a few occasions.
 This led to his appointment in a series of sport broadcasts outside the news department.

 He was the presenter for Ten's National Basketball League coverage from 1992 to the mid-1990s, as well as acting as play-by-play commentator for Sydney Kings home games.
 Woods continued in the news room as regular weekend presenter on Ten's Sports Tonight from 1996 to 2005, as well as acting as a back-up presenter to Tim Webster on weeknights.

 Woods was also the face of Ten's motorsport coverage from 1997 to 2006.
 He hosted the magazine programme RPM, six of those years with former World Champion Barry Sheene.
 Sheene and Woods also anchored and commentated on the World Motorcycle Championship (Motogp).
 The pair became firm friends, and Woods broke down during the episode dedicated to Sheene after his death from cancer in 2003.
 In 2004 Woods also filled the role of commentator in the V8 Supercar Championships Series alongside regular commentator Neil Crompton.

 In January 2006, Woods began presenting Ten Early News.
 In 2007, he permanently took over Ten Weekend News, replacing Tracey Spicer.

 In January 2009, Woods replaced Ron Wilson as presenter of Ten News at Five in Sydney.
-Woods's time presenting Ten News at Five in Sydney and his time at the network was ended abruptly as the Network Ten moved all Ten News at Five broadcasts to a single-anchor format in late 2012, his last broadcast aired on 29 November 2012.
+Woods's time presenting Ten News at Five in Sydney and his time at the network ended when the Network Ten reformatted all Ten News at Five broadcasts to a single-anchor format in late 2012.
+His last broadcast aired on 30 November 2012.
 Woods was with Network Ten for 23 years.

 He currently co-hosts SportsFan Clubhouse on 7mate, which is a sports entertainment show made up of sports news, views and social media.
 Also on 7mate, he also hosted Season 2 of Shannons Legends of Motorsport, having taken over from Neil Crompton as host.

 He co-hosted Bill & Boz on Fox Sports News, which was a sports entertainment show made up of sports news, views and social media.

-In 2021, Woods was commentator on Seven Network’s new series Ultimate Tag.
+In 2021, Woods was a commentator on the Seven Network’s new series Ultimate Tag.